zhinst/zhinst-labber/docs/source/first_steps/installation.rst

     $ pip install zhinst-labber

 zhinst-labber is now installed.
-Check out the :ref:`first_steps/quickstart:Quickstart` or go back to the :doc:`Documentation Overview <index>`.
+Check out the :doc:`Quickstart<quickstart>` or go back to the :doc:`Documentation Overview <index>`.